 Our best guess is that the underestimation of deterministic noise might have to do with our MCMC sampling procedure, and limited data (we only have half as many trials as we have for estimating random noises).
 We acknowledge this limitation and stated in our manuscript that our method provides a lower bound for deterministic noise (as opposed to a faithful recovery).

-In terms of the overestimation of p(low mean) and p(consistent) in [2 2] condition, we have identified two factors that led to the mismatch:
+In terms of the overestimation of p(low mean) and p(consistent) in [2 2] condition in posterior checks, we have identified two factors that led to the mismatch: (we also cited the suggested reference)

 For comparison, we attach here the posterior check figure from the initial submission.